daveprowse/prom-live/labs/lab-03/lab-03.md

 That will save the dashboard for future use.
 It also removes the right-hand side menu and query area so that you can view your dashboard better.
 Click and drag the dashboard window to resize it.

-> Note: You can also hide the lef-hand menu by undocking it.
+> Note: You can also hide the left-hand menu by undocking it.
 Click the dock/undock icon next to "Home".

 ---